 No. 3: Guinea Pigs

-Just because you want a low maintenance pet, it can still be cute and cuddly.
+Just because you want easy pets to take care of, it can still be cute and cuddly.
 Like hamsters, these slightly larger rodents make for great pets!
 They tend to be quite active, talkative, and social, so it’s a good idea to keep at least two Guinea Pigs together.

 They make strong bonds, not just to each other, but also to their humans!
 But, if you’re busy for a few days, they’re also happy to entertain each other.

-Guinea Pigs need a slightly bigger cage than the small rodents, as a cage should be at least 1,5m x 1m, and then they’ll need daily to be let out for some exercises.
+A Guinea Pig cage should be slightly larger than other small rodents.
+It should be at least 1,5m x 1m, and then they’ll need daily to be let out for some exercises.
 Luckily, these small talkative rodents can be housetrained!
 Meaning you can let them out in your apartment and still expect them to go back into their cage to do their business.

 No. 2: Rabbits